Canon 1D vs Nikon D3100

 Body comparison: Canon 1D vs Nikon D3100

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Nikon D3100.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3100 is considerably smaller (52 percent) than the Canon 1D.
 Moreover, the D3100 is substantially lighter (68 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the D3100 does not feature any corresponding weather-sealing.